So You Want To Be A Professional Photographer

 Once you are in photography business, the best things you can do for yourself is to ensure that you have established your brand, that you are priced for profitability, and that you can deliver consistent images, shoot after shoot, that reflect the style shown in your portfolio.
 So while it seems like one should be able to pick up a camera, shoot great photos, and then go into the photography business, that’s not the case.

-What are some components to being a professional photographer?
+What are some components running a professional photography business?

 It’s demonstrating an understanding of: